-A: All of our holsters are a Level I retention.
+A: A majority of our holsters are a Level I retention.
 There is a dimple on the Kydex that comes in contact with the trigger guard of the pistol once holstered.
 This dimple creates the tension for the weapon’s retention.
 The screws directly under the trigger guard area can be tightened or loosened to add or reduce the pressure put on the dimple.
 This allows the user to adjust the level of retention to their needs.

 Q: When is it best to use a Slide version?